Embracing New Techniques in Deep Learning for Estimating Image Memorability: Introduction

 }

-A person's ability to remember is thought of as something that varies from person to person.
-Some people have ``good'' memories, others forget images easily.
-While this is certainly true, recent research has found that the things which are being remembered have a certain power over our memories; images can be intrinsically memorable and forgettable.
-The images that are remembered and forgotten are highly consistent across people, and each image can be assigned a memorability score \parencite{bainbridgeMemorabilityHowWhat2019}.
+A person's ability to remember an image is thought of as something that varies from person to person.
+Some people have ``good'' memories, while others forget images easily.
+While this is certainly true, recent research has found a surprising consistency across individuals in what they remember and forget, driven by the images themselves; images can be intrinsically memorable and forgettable across observers.
+Because of this high consistency in memory performance, each image can be assigned a memorability score between 0 and 1 \citep{bainbridgeMemorabilityHowWhat2019, IsolaWhatMakes2011}.
 These ``memorability scores'' are determined experimentally by testing how well a large group of people remember an image.
 This is an expensive and time-consuming process, especially at scale.
-In this paper, we propose a new method for evaluating the memorability of images.
+There are also still big open questions about what determines the memorability of an image.
+In this paper, we propose a new method for evaluating the memorability of images, and reveal an important contribution of semantic information in memory performance.

-Memorability scores are conventionally generated using a memory test.
-A subject is given a series of images and is asked whether or not they have seen them before.
+Memorability scores that can be assigned to an image are conventionally generated using a memory test.
+A participant is given a series of images and is asked whether or not they have seen them before.
 By aggregating how human participants score on each image, researchers can generate an estimate for the ground truth memorability of that image.
-Memorability scores generated from a subset of the participants are a good estimator of the memorability scores from the complement of that subset (measured by a high Spearman rank correlation between them) \parencite{goetschalckxMemCatNewCategorybased2019}.
+Memorability scores generated from a subset of the participants are a good estimator of the memorability scores from the complement of that subset (measured by a high Spearman rank correlation between them) \citep{Bainbridge_Isola_Oliva_2013, IsolaParikhTorralbaOliva2011}.
 The question then is how do these memorability scores arise, and why are they so consistent across people?

-High-level visual areas and memory areas in the brain have been shown to compose into a representational space related to memorability.
-In this space, memorable items are clustered together, while forgettable items have more disparate representations \parencite{bainbridgeDissociatingNeuralMarkers2018, bainbridgeMemorabilityStimulusdrivenPerceptual2017}.
-This representational space hypothetically reflects how the brain prioritizes information for memory.
-Memorable items are given high priority, and forgettable items are given low priority \parencite{xieMemorabilityWordsArbitrary2020}.